FedeAbella/homelab/README.md

 Containers and config for them in use in my personal homelab.

-Containers are run using `docker compose`. `nginx-proxy-manager` custom network is used to facilitate `ufw` rules to access other containers only through `npm`.
+Containers are run using `docker compose`.
+Docker networks are needed for containers to be able to talk to one another:

+- `proxy`: Used for `nginx` to serve as reverse proxy
+- `nextcloud-aio`: Used to route and send emails from the Nextcloud managed container
+- `mail`: Used for apps that need access to ProtonMail

+All networks need to be created first using `docker network create <network>`

 ## Containers